Tuesday, November 15, 2016

 You can advertise this to all systems in your fleet as available or required as well as use in an OSD Task Sequence.
 Whatever you want.

-I wish there was a way within the VM to determine which platform its one.
+I wish there was a way within the VM to determine which platform its on.
 Workstation, View, ESXi.
 This would make targeting apps to a collection easier.
 It may make sense to update Workstation with the latest, but keep the ESXi ones on what's provided with it for example.

 Drivers